balajisriraj/MLBox/python-package/README.rst

 ## Dev version

-A 2.3 dev-version for MLBox is also available on the __branch "2.3-dev"__ !
+A **4.0 dev-version for MLBox is also available** on the branch `"4.0-dev" <https://github.com/AxeldeRomblay/MLBox/tree/4.0-dev>`__ !
 It provides some interesting new features.
-Please refer to [HISTORY](https://github.com/AxeldeRomblay/MLBox/blob/master/HISTORY.rst). __It depends on sklearn-0.19.dev0 which is not a stable version at the moment.__
+Please refer to `HISTORY <https://github.com/AxeldeRomblay/MLBox/blob/master/HISTORY.rst>`__.

+**It depends on sklearn-0.19.dev0 which is not a stable version at the moment.**

 If you want, you can have a try: